-argodesign, IBM & UT Austin on the future of design
+argodesign, IBM & UT Austin Discuss Future of Design at Innovation Festival

 Austin design leaders Doreen Lorenzo, Doug Powell, and Mark Rolston led a discussion about the future of the design industry during the third annual Fast Company Innovation Festival, the major business conference that takes over New York City each fall.
 Lorenzo has just been appointed assistant dean of the new School of Design and Creative Technologies at UT Austin.
 Doug Powell is a Distinguished Designer at IBM, directing a global program to scale design and design thinking across the company.
 Rolston is a UX pioneer, former chief creative at frog design, and now leads his own product design and innovation consultancy, argodesign.